PubDef: Defending Against Transfer Attacks From Public Models: Discussion

 \textbf{Random source model selection.} We experiment with two random methods for choosing the source models for training \ours{}.
 In three out of four cases, \ours{} with the random selection method still outperforms the white-box adversarial training by roughly 10 p.p., but in all cases, it is worse than our default selection method.
 This result lets us conclude that (i) our simple selection scheme in \cref{ssec:src_model_selection} is much more effective than random and (ii) all of the source model groups should be represented which is in line with \cref{ssec:main_result}.
 We refer to \cref{app:rnd_src} for more details.

 \textbf{Attacks from ensembles of the public source models.} A more sophisticated adversary could use an ensemble of public models to generate a transfer attack, which has been shown to improve the attack transferability~\citep{liu_delving_2017,gubri_efficient_2022}.
-We experiment with this approach by creating three ensembles of four source models (one from each group) and generate adversarial samples with all 11 attack algorithms.
-On CIFAR-10, the best attack out of these attempts turns out to be weaker than the best attack from a single model (91.7\% vs 88.6\% adversarial accuracy on \ours{}).
+We experiment with this approach by creating three ensembles\footnote{The ensemble averages the logits rather than averaging the losses or the softmax scores; in our past experience, we have found that all three choices yield similar performance.} of four source models (one model from each group) and generate adversarial samples with all 11 attack algorithms.
+This results in 33 attack candidates, and then, we report accuracy under the \emph{best} attack among these 33.
+We found that \ours{} is robust against such an ensemble attack, and this ensemble attack is no better than an attack constructed from the best single-source model (91.7\% vs 88.6\% adversarial accuracy).
 We leave more sophisticated ensemble-based attacks (e.g., \citet{chen_rethinking_2023,chen_adaptive_2023}) as future work.